teald/porchlight/docs/other/about.rst

 Example use cases
 -----------------

 -  Pseudo-control external access to shared data.
 -  Automate coupling models with shared, evolving parameter sets.
--  Set parameter limits to catch unique error cases, such as unphysical conditions or numerical instabilities.
+-  Set parameter limits to catch unique error cases, such as unphysical conditions, numerical instabilities, or failure conditions.
--  Couple models in a single, short script, without hand-managing input files or writing long single-use automation scripts.
+-  Couple models in a single, short script, without hand-managing input files or writing complicated single-use automation scripts.
--  Provides a basic API for making development and research more accessible to early developers.
+-  Easy-to-maintain API, making your programs accessible to developers and researchers of any programming level.

 FAQ
 ---